Biscotti: The rest of Europe

 In Spain and France, the Catalan carquinyoli (/ca/) or carquinyol is made with whole or sliced almonds.
 It is associated with inland Catalonia, Batea, La Fatarella, Prat de Comte, and in the Terra Alta.

 Biscotti are traditional also in some inland towns in Valencia, where they are called rosegons or rosegós.
 In Menorca, carquinyols are square shaped and do not include whole almonds.
 One Catalan food writer states that the word carquinyoli is derived from the French croquignole, a French word of Germanic origin, but In France, a similar biscuit is known as croquant.

 Recipes

 Following rediscovery of the original recipe by Prato pastry chef Antonio Mattei in the 19th century, his variation is what is now accepted as the traditional recipe for biscotti.
 Mattei brought his cakes to the Exposition Universelle of Paris of 1867, winning a special mention.

 The mixture is composed exclusively of flour, sugar, eggs, pine nuts, and almonds that are not roasted or skinned.
 The traditional recipe uses no form of yeast or fat (butter, oil, and milk).
 The barely wet dough is then cooked twice: once in slab form, and again after cutting in sliced form, with the second baking defining how hard the biscotti are.

-Traditionally in Italy, biscotti di Prato are sold together with another sweet speciality of Prato, the bruttiboni.
-Served after dessert, they are usually combined with orange juice.